-Her two current projects are OUTPUT, created during her residency at ThoughtWorks Arts, and Time to Compile, a long term collaboration with the Robotics, Automation, and Dance Lab at the University of Illinois at Urbana-Champaign.
+Her two large scale projects with robots are OUTPUT, created during her residency at ThoughtWorks Arts, and Time to Compile, a long term collaboration with the Robotics, Automation, and Dance Lab at the University of Illinois at Urbana-Champaign.
 Find out more about both projects on the Projects page.

 Catie has performed with the Metropolitan Opera Ballet, the Lyric Opera of Chicago, Lisa Bielawa/Charlie Otte, Gateway Playhouse, CATAPULT Entertainment, Clare Cook Dance Theater, Katherine Helen Fisher, Christina Noel and the Creature, and Elena Vazintaris, in addition to performance projects with Broadway choreographer Peggy Hickey.
 She has appeared in commercials and materials for Schindler Elevators, Standard Vision, Rio Soul Shoes, and Ziel Wear.
 Catie performed Off-Broadway in [PRESS PLAY] and Lemon Meringue, two original plays with dance.
 She danced the lead role of The Firebird in The Acadiana Symphony Orchestra's production of Stravinsky's The Firebird, with original choreography by Clare Cook.